 Pacific mite infestations occasionally occur in pistachios.
-Unlike citrus flat mite, pacific mite can cause damage at low populations (3-5 per leaflet).
+Unlike citrus flat mite, Pacific mite can cause damage at low populations (3-5 per leaflet).
 Defoliation during kernel filling can greatly reduce crop quality.
-Research suggests pacific mites do not thrive on pistachio.
+Research suggests Pacific mites do not thrive on pistachio.
 Six-spotted thrips are very effective predators.
 My research on various miticides in 2000 indicated oils of all types were as effective as synthetic compounds.
 Observations also indicate the addition of spreader-stickers to oils is not advised due to possible russeting of the hull tissue which could increase the potential for Alternaria infection later.
 Slight phytotoxicity may occur with oil applications made close to wettable sulfur.

+Orchards with a history of Alternaria should have received their second spray in mid-July.
+Waiting until symptoms to appear in August is too late for disease control.
+It is not too late to apply nitrogen and potassium for kernel filling, providing you get it on by early August.
 Botryosphaeria may appear in August in some orchards.
 Orchards with past BOT infections benefit from two sprays; one in mid-June, and another close to mid-July.
-The strobilurins remain very effective against

-BOT, because the sexual stage of this disease is not present in pistachios, and its genetics remain very stable.
+The strobilurins remain very effective against BOT, because the sexual stage of this disease is not present in pistachios, and its genetics remain very stable.
 This is NOT the case for Alternaria, whose genetic makeup is constantly changing, and thus it develops resistance to new fungicides within a couple of years, depending on the frequency of application.
 Treatment timing for Alternaria is the same as that for BOT.
 Do not wait to treat for Alternaria in August when symptoms appear, because it is then too late.
 High humidity and dense canopies both favor buildup of Alternaria inoculum.
 Look for patches of brown necrotic tissue on the leaves with black sooty material that rubs off on your fingers.